HaraldWeber/dotfiles/README.md

  For example __bash_aliases__ loads all files in aliases.
 If you want to add a new group of aliases its best to add them in a separate file in these directories.

+For customizations the filenames should end with .custom.bash.
+Then git will ignore these files.

 The __.bash/bin__ directory includes some executable scripts.
 This directory is added to the PATH variable in the __bash_path__ file.

 ## .screen